 The Group's majority customers are in Cloud Infrastructure and Hyperscale Data Center industries.
 To reduce concentration of credit risk, the Group evaluates customers' financial positions periodically and requires customers to provide collateral, if necessary.
 In addition, the Group evaluates the aging of accounts receivable periodically, accrue allowance for doubtful accounts and purchasing insurance contracts of accounts receivable, if necessary.
-Historically, impairment loss has always been under management's expectation.
-As of December 31, 2021 and 2020, 84.27% and 87.83% of the Group's accounts receivable were concentrated on 3 and 2 specific customers, respectively.
+Historically, impairment losses has always been under management's expectation.
+As of December 31, 2022 and 2021, 92.18% and 84.27% of the Group's accounts receivable were concentrated on 5 and 3 specific customers, respectively.
 Accordingly, concentrations of credit risk exist.